 Terry Haass (b.
 Ceský Tešín, Czechoslovakia, now Czechia, 1923–d.
 Paris, France, 2016), Meteors, ca. 1960s, engraving, 16 1/2 x 24 1/2 in. (image size), 22 1/4 x 30 1/16 in. (paper size).
 Gift of Mr. and Mrs. Robert L. Lewis, HHAR 5562.

 Born Ruth Goldfarb, in 1947 the printmaker adopted the pseudonym “Ruth Cyril” as a way to obscure her gender and avoid the infantilization women artists endured.
 The same year, she joined Atelier 17, the influential studio at the forefront of avant-garde printmaking.

 Moonlit Pond (1970), executed in aquatint and etching, affects a sculptural quality with forcefully etched lines, creating a dramatic contrast between the inked and uninked areas of the paper.
 It’s been observed that Cyril’s background in jewelry design influenced her sculptural approach to printmaking.

-Cyril received a Fulbright fellowship to study at the Sorbonne in 1957 and exhibited in the United States, France and England.
-Her work is in the collections of the Victoria and Albert Museum (London, England), Yale University Art Gallery (New Haven, Connecticut), Hirshhorn Museum (Washington, D.C.), Metropolitan Museum of Art (New York, New York) and National Gallery of Art (Washington, D.C.), among many others.
+Cyril received a Fulbright fellowship to study at the Sorbonne, Paris, France, in 1957 and exhibited in the United States, France and England.
+Her work is in the collections of the Victoria and Albert Museum, London, England, Yale University Art Gallery, New Haven, Connecticut, Hirshhorn Museum, Washington, D.C., Metropolitan Museum of Art, New York, New York, and National Gallery of Art, Washington, D.C., among many others.